Financial-Times/dotcom-tool-kit/plugins/pa11y/readme.md

 # Description
  Pa11y is your automated accessibility testing pal.
 It runs accessibility tests on your pages via the command line or Node.js, so you can automate your testing process.
+Pa11y runs automatically on the `test:review` and `test:staging` hooks, using the information about the app from the state.

 # Pa11y documentation
  `https://github.com/pa11y/pa11y`